 If you asked most people “what does an accountant do?” they’d say something about crunching numbers all day.
 While it’s true that public accountants do work with numbers a lot, that’s far from the only skills they gain — and the long-term career options are surprisingly versatile.
-To help dispel misconceptions surrounding public accounting careers, we sat down with Lindsay Donald, Director of the Vanderbilt Business Master of Accountancy Program, and Emily O’Dell, Director of Admissions, to get the facts.
+To help dispel misconceptions surrounding public accounting careers, we sat down with Emily O’Dell, Emily O’Dell, the Director of the Vanderbilt Business MAcc Programs, to get the facts.

 Myth #1: An accountant’s job description involves crunching numbers all day.

 Many people are under the impression that a public accountant’s work consists of only math.
 Now, it’s true that the first days at a public accounting firm may be filled with looking at spreadsheets and crunching numbers.
 However, as they gain experience, accountants start adding additional skills such as interacting with clients and observing the inner workings of a business.
 Numbers will always be important to professional accounting work, but accountants do much more than just math as they advance in their careers.
 “I’m sure at some point in (the early days, accountants) are doing tasks that they are not going to continue doing the rest of their careers… the smaller things really make a big difference in the big picture,” O’Dell said.

 Myth #2: Public accountants work alone in a cubicle behind a computer.